-The camp is fully serviced and, included in your reservation are two game drives each day in open vehicles with a FGASA-qualified ranger as your guide.
-The Reserve is home to the big 5 as well as many other species of game, and if you are a keen birder, the Reserve boasts around 300 species of birds.
+The camp is serviced daily and all activities you choose are in open vehicles or on foot with a FGASA-qualified ranger as your guide.
+The Reserve is home to the big 5 as well as many other species of game,

 The water can be drunk, but visitors may prefer to bring their own drinking water.